Chico’s FAS (NYSE:CHS) Updates Q1 2022 Earnings Guidance

-Chico’s FAS (NYSE:CHS – Get Rating) last released its earnings results on Tuesday, March 1st.
-The specialty retailer reported $0.09 EPS for the quarter, topping the consensus estimate of $0.05 by $0.04.
-The business had revenue of $496.26 million during the quarter, compared to analysts’ expectations of $498.00 million.
-Chico’s FAS had a return on equity of 25.89% and a net margin of 2.55%.
-During the same quarter last year, the firm posted ($0.36) earnings per share.
-Analysts predict that Chico’s FAS will post 0.46 EPS for the current year.

-In other news, insider Bonnie R. Brooks sold 200,000 shares of the stock in a transaction dated Wednesday, March 16th.
-The shares were sold at an average price of $4.28, for a total transaction of $856,000.00.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
-2.80% of the stock is currently owned by corporate insiders.
+In other news, insider Bonnie R. Brooks sold 200,000 shares of Chico’s FAS stock in a transaction that occurred on Wednesday, March 16th.
+The shares were sold at an average price of $4.28, for a total value of $856,000.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders own 2.80% of the company’s stock.

 Chico’s FAS Company Profile (Get Rating)